Determining Child Support in Arizona

 In Arizona, the trial court determines the amount of child support and how to divide it between the parents.
 Is the amount based on the adjusted gross earnings of the noncustodial parent?
 Or the minimum the child requires to survive?
 In Ortiz v.
 Rappeport, 820 P.2d 313 (Ariz.
 Ct.
 App.
 1991) the Arizona Court of Appeals considered the issue.

 In time, Mrs. Ortiz moved in with her parents and brought a petition to the court for child support.
-The court determined that Mr. Rappeport had income of $3,242.66 and paid spousal maintenance of $1,200.
-But it also found that he had other assets that that could produce income at will.
+The court determined that Mr. Rappeport had an income of $3,242.66 and paid spousal maintenance of $1,200.
+But it also found that he had other assets that could produce income at will.

 Mr. Ortiz’ income was $1,118.77.
-The court determined that the appropriate child support amount was $660.00, and that Father should pay $500.00 of this.
+The court determined that the appropriate child support amount was $660.00 and that Father should pay $500.00 of this.
 It also found his contribution to prior child support should be $8,400.
 Mr. Rappeport appealed the child support amounts.
 Mother appealed the amount of back support.